 Other museums reflect Sarajevo’s more recent battles, and there are a few museums showing photos and artefacts from the Bosnian war.
 I didn’t visit all of them (there’s only so much war and genocide I can handle), but I enjoyed (if that’s the right word) the Historical Museum.

 When Sarajevo hosted the Winter Olympics in 1984, a brand new Holiday Inn hotel was built for the occasion.
-It was an odd choice architecturally, either an eyesore or innovative depending on your point of view; the bright yellow exterior didn’t sit well with many of the locals.
+It was an odd choice architecturally and the bright yellow exterior didn’t sit well with many of the locals.

-However the games came and went and the hotel continued to be the place of choice for visiting actors/musicians/politicos and other ‘movers and shakers’.
+However the Olympics came and went and the hotel continued to be the place of choice for visiting actors/musicians/politicos and other ‘movers and shakers’.

 Then came the war.